 Many Christian religious doctrines are built upon the sandy foundation of “verse-ology”—the study of individual Bible verses that are frequently taken out of context and often jumbled together to fit a certain ideology or mindset they have assumed is based upon absolute truth.
 We can completely miss the bigger picture by falling back on the false assumption that all Scripture is meant to be applied directly to us as believers living under a new Covenant, who are in Christ Jesus.
 Even within the Psalms, we’ll read all kinds of things from those who were formerly under the old covenant law that do not apply to us today.
 Many of the passages from those writings are directly related to Christ Himself and are not always meant to be about us, but about Him.

 The Bible is not one book, it’s made up of many books, and this Word of Truth should be rightly divided.
 Think of Bible verses as tiny little dots or pixels that make up a picture.
 If you get too close to the image, it will be blurry and distorted.
 As we step back for a clearer view, we’ll discover the entire Bible is really a picture of Jesus Christ.
 What are often considered as “topics” for discussion or sermon material in the religious realm, are actually things found and contained in the person of Jesus.
 Whether it be righteousness, grace, peace, life, forgiveness, the Word, the covenant, the kingdom … Jesus is the personification of these and much more.
 Any gospel discussion without the centerpiece of Christ and the finished work of the cross is just meaningless bloviating.

-For more on avoiding the trap of religious bondage, get the book: Clash of the Covenants: Escaping Religious Bondage Through The Grace Guarantee Purchase Here on Amazon
+For more on avoiding the trap of religious bondage, and additional examples of Bible verses taken out of context, get the book: Clash of the Covenants: Escaping Religious Bondage Through The Grace Guarantee Purchase Here On Amazon